li-xinze/ventilator_pressure_prediction/README.md

 ### How to contribute

 #### 1 Add a new model
-- Add your our model under the folder `mldm_project/models`, the model should inherit from the BaseModel class
+- Add your our model under the folder `project/model`, the model should inherit from the BaseModel class

 ```
-from mldm_project.models.base_model import BaseModel
+from project.model.base_model import BaseModel

 class YourModel(BaseModel):
 	...
 ```

-- Register your model in `MODELS_MAP` in `mldm_project/pipeline.py`
+- Register your model in `MODELS_MAP` in `project/pipeline.py`

 ```
-from mldm_project.models.your_model.py import YourModel
+from project.model.your_model.py import YourModel

 MODEL_MAP = {
 	'LSTMv1': LSTMv1,